Solid bulk cargoes (IMSBC Code)

 Certificate requirement

 The IMSBC Code stipulates that some substances require a certificate of testing.
 These substances must be tested and certified in laboratories designated by the Netherlands.
-These are listed on the page Overzicht van erkende instanties voor vervoer van gevaarlijke stoffen (Overview of recognised bodies for the transport of dangerous goods, only in Dutch).
-You can read more about these recognised bodies in the Regeling erkende instanties vervoer gevaarlijke stoffen (Regulation on recognised bodies for the transport of dangerous goods, only in Dutch).
+These are listed on the page Overzicht van erkende instanties voor vervoer van gevaarlijke stoffen (Overview of recognised bodies for the transport of dangerous goods, in Dutch).
+You can read more about these recognised bodies in the Regeling erkende instanties vervoer gevaarlijke stoffen (Regulation on recognised bodies for the transport of dangerous goods, in Dutch).

 Whether a product needs to be tested, depends on the group it is classified in.
 The shipping conditions of the product may also specify when and what it needs to be tested for.